 Many nurses enter the healthcare field after watching a family member or loved one suffer, and cancer is an illness that affects many if not all of us.
 As an oncology nurse, you provide care, counseling, and treatments like chemotherapy to cancer patients or patients with a high risk of developing cancer.
 Because the disease affects so many people and comes in so many different forms, the work is always different, and always rewarding.

+Ready for a career upgrade?
 Learn more about our online RN-BSN degree completion program.